adamzr2000/blockchain-mec-federation/README.md

 ./start_app.sh config/federation/provider2.env
 ```

-For detailed information about the federation functions, refer to the REST API documentation, which is based on Swagger UI, at: `http://<vm-ip>:8000/docs`
+For detailed information about the federation functions, refer to the FastAPI documentation, which is based on Swagger UI, at: `http://<vm-ip>:8000/docs`

 3. Register each AD in the Smart Contract to enable their participation in the federation: